AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-other-features.md

 **Visual cues for broken references**

-- If your topic contains broken cross-references or content references, they are shown in red text.
+If your topic contains broken cross-references or content references, they are shown in red text.

 **Smart copy-paste**

-- You can easily copy paste content within and across topics.
+You can easily copy paste content within and across topics.
 The source element structure is maintained at the destination.
 Also, if the copied content contains content references, then even those are copied.

 **Remember last browsed location**

-- The Web Editor provides a smart file browse dialog.
+The Editor provides a smart file browse dialog.
 The editor remembers the last used location while inserting a reference or content.
 The first time you invoke the file browse dialog \(via Insert Reference or Insert Reuse Content\), then you are taken to the location where the current document is saved.
 In the same session, if you try to insert another reference, then the file browse dialog automatically navigates to the location from where you inserted the last reference.

 >[!NOTE]
 >